MikelSwartz/Vagrant.kafka/README.md

 # kafka
-Kafka host for learning kafka
+Kafka host for learning kafka using Vagrant